 Where can you find FNB repossessed cars for sale in South Africa?
 And which upcoming vehicle auctions are selling repossessions from FNB bank?
-There’s a lot of different information floating around online regarding auctions and where to buy bank repossessions.
-So we look at these questions in an effort to offer you help to find your perfect vehicle at a lower cost than most dealerships.
+There’s a lot of information floating around online about auctions and where to buy bank repossessions.
+So we look at these questions in an effort to offer you help to find your vehicle at a lower cost than most dealerships.

 The first place that you should look is on the Wesbank website at: wesbank.co.za.
 Here you will be able to click on a link to the site that contains all of the information you need to know about upcoming vehicle auctions.